marco-amorim/tdd-with-java/README.md

-# Small project for TDD practice
+# Simple project for TDD practice